 Where to stay:

-For something that’s nice but budget-friendly, Hotel Metropolitan checks all the boxes.
-Stylish common areas, simple but yummy breakfast, clean and modern rooms, and just a few steps off Via dell’Indipendenza, you’re the in heart of it all.
+For something nice but budget-friendly, Hotel Metropolitan checks all the boxes.
+With stylish common areas, simple but yummy breakfast, clean and modern rooms, and just a few steps off Via dell’Indipendenza, you’re in the heart of it all.

 Bologna is known for its towers—21, to be exact.
 However, this is just a sliver of what used to dot the skyline.
-It’s said during the Middle Ages, Bologna had about 180, largely thought to be used a sign of wealth more than anything.
+It’s said during the Middle Ages; that Bologna had about 180, largely thought to be used as a sign of wealth more than anything.
 Talk about keeping up with Medicis!

 Where to eat: